 Research Locations

-prioritized practices with higher levels of vaccine hesitancy, diversity of patient population served, varying types of organizational structures, geographic locations, and population density levels.
+We prioritized practices with higher levels of vaccine concerns, diversity of patient population served, varying types of organizational structures, geographic locations, and population density levels.

 Research Methods